naemon/naemon.github.io/documentation/usersguide/tuning.md

 impose on your monitoring host, but it can also slow things down.
 If you are seeing high latency values (> 10 or 15 seconds) for the majority of your service checks (via the <a href="cgis.html#extinfo_cgi">extinfo CGI</a>), you are probably starving Naemon of the checks it needs.
-That's not Naemon's fault
-- its yours.
 Under ideal conditions, all service checks would have a latency of 0, meaning they were executed at the exact time that they were scheduled to be executed.
 However, it is normal for some checks to have small latency values.
-It is recommended taking the minimum number of maximum concurrent checks reported when running Naemon with the <b>-s</b> command line argument and doubling it.
-Keep increasing it until the average check latency for your services is fairly low.